Lakelands railway station: History

 Starting in 2017, several public figures, including City of Mandurah Mayor Marina Vergone and Liberal MP Andrew Hastie, whose seat of Canning includes Lakelands but not Karnup, began lobbying for Lakelands station to be built instead of Karnup station.
 During a visit to Lakelands by Prime Minister Malcolm Turnbull in April 2018, the Federal Government committed $2 million to develop a business case for the station plus more funding for the station's construction subject to the business case.
-In the 2019 federal budget, $10 million was committed to constructing Lakelands station.
+In the 2019 federal budget, A$10 million was committed to constructing Lakelands station.
 By August 2019, that funding had risen to $35 million, but Transport Minister Saffioti said that the total cost would be $75 million and the state government would build Lakelands station if the federal government provided 80% of the funding.
 She said that 80% funding was standard but Hastie said that 50% was standard and that the station was previously forecast to cost $70 million.

 In November 2019, due to a lack of federal funding, the state government put the Karnup station project on hold and committed to building Lakelands station instead.
 The federal government had by now committed to provide 80% of the funding for the Lakelands station project, which was now projected to cost $80 million.
 Premier McGowan said the state government still planned on constructing Karnup station and was developing a business case, but the timeframe was unknown.
 Labor MP Madeleine King, whose seat of Brand encompasses Karnup, said the decision of the federal government to fund only Lakelands station was "based on cynical pork barrelling and political point scoring".
 Warnbro MLA Paul Papalia described Lakelands earlier in 2019 as the station "nobody wants", but said after the announcement that the state government could not reject $64 million from the federal government and that requests to transfer the funding to Karnup station were declined.
 City of Rockingham Mayor Barry Sammels was angry that Karnup station had been delayed when the Rockingham council had been told for several years that Karnup station would be built first.
 Mandurah Mayor Rhys Williams welcomed the announcement.